-What is Trichophytic Closure After an FUT Hair Transplant Procedure?June 14th, 2006
+What is Trichophytic Closure After An FUT Hair Transplant?June 14th, 2017

-Tags: Camouflage Donor Scar, Donor Incision, Donor Scar, Donor Strip, Hair Transplant Doctors, Hair Transplant Scar, Trichophytic Closure
+Tags: Camouflage Donor Scar, Donor Area Closure, Donor Incision, Donor Scar, Donor Strip, Follicular Unit Transplant, FUT Donor Wound Closure, FUT Hair Transplant, Hair Transplant Doctors, Hair Transplant Repair, Hair Transplant Scar, Trichophytic Closure

 If you have any questions or comments please contact us.